Mac (computer): 2018–present: Apple silicon transition and post-transition

-Post-Apple silicon transition

 At WWDC 2022, Apple announced an updated MacBook Air based on a new M2 chip.
 It incorporates several changes from the 14-inch MacBook Pro, such as a flat, slab-shaped design, full-sized function keys, MagSafe charging, and a Liquid Retina display, with rounded corners and a display cutout incorporating a 1080p webcam.

-The Mac Studio with M2 Max and M2 Ultra chips and the Mac Pro with M2 Ultra chip was unveiled at WWDC 2023, and the Intel-based Mac Pro was discontinued on the same day, completing the Mac transition to Apple silicon chips.
+The Mac Studio with M2 Max and M2 Ultra chips and the Mac Pro with M2 Ultra chip were unveiled at WWDC 2023, and the Intel-based Mac Pro was discontinued on the same day, completing the Mac transition to Apple silicon chips.
 The Mac Studio was received positively as a modest upgrade over the previous generation, albeit similarly priced PCs could be equipped with faster GPUs.
 However, the Apple silicon-based Mac Pro was criticized for several regressions, including memory capacity and a complete lack of CPU or GPU expansion options.
 A 15-inch MacBook Air was also introduced, and is the largest display included on a consumer-level Apple laptop.

 The MacBook Pro was updated on October 30, 2023, with updated M3 Pro and M3 Max chips using a 3 nm process node, as well as the standard M3 chip in a refreshed iMac and a new base model MacBook Pro.
 Reviewers lamented the base memory configuration of 8 GB on the standard M3 MacBook Pro.
 In March 2024, the MacBook Air was also updated to include the M3 chip.
 In October 2024, several Macs were announced with the M4 series of chips, including the iMac, a redesigned Mac Mini, and the MacBook Pro; all of which included 16 GB of memory as standard.
 The MacBook Air was also upgraded with 16 GB for the same price.

+In March 2026, Apple launched several MacBooks, with M5 series chips for the MacBook Air and higher-end MacBook Pros, as well as the MacBook Neo, a new entry-level model aimed at students and new Mac users.
+The MacBook Neo is the first Mac to use an A-series chip rather than the M-series chips found on other models.
+Due to its lower price, the Neo omits several features included on the MacBook Air and MacBook Pro, such as a Force Touch trackpad, a backlit keyboard and MagSafe charging.
+Later in March, Apple discontinued the Mac Pro, leaving the Mac Studio as the high-end desktop Mac.

+The Mac Studio was updated on August 25, 2026, with the M5 Max and M5 Ultra chips.
+At the same time, the Mac Mini was announced with the Apple M6 and M5 Pro chips; the M6 uses a 2 nm process and a dual Neural Engine.